 News and Updates

 September 2013: From 2010 to 2013, 10 Oregon workers in the Logging and Forestry industries died after being struck by trees.
-Hung limbs and snags in trees are a recurring contributing factor to occupational fatalities among tree fallers in Oregon.
-Download the snag hazard alert here.
+Hung limbs and snags in trees are a recurring contributing factor to occupational fatalities among tree faller in Oregon.
+You can download the alert here.